AI4Finance-Foundation/FinRL/docs/source/finrl_meta/background.rst

 DataOps
 =======

-DataOps is a series of principles and practices to improve the quality and reduce the cycle time of data science.
-It inherits the ideas of Agile development, DevOps, and lean manufacturing and applies them to the data science and machine learning field.
-FinRL-Meta follows the DataOps paradigm.
+DataOps is a series of principles and practices to improve the quality and reduce the cycle time of data analytics.
+It inherits the ideas of Agile development, DevOps, and lean manufacturing and applies them to the data analytics field.
+Many implementations of DataOps have been developed in companies and organizations to improve the quality and efficiency of data analytics.
+These implementations consolidate various data sources, unify and automate the pipeline of data analytics, including data accessing, cleaning, analysis, visualization, and governance with a control system orchestrating, monitoring, and testing the data analytics pipeline.